VRPH/sa-developers-course/README.md

 * Questions >> answers
 * Challenges should approach the ideal of the kōan and provoke "great doubt".
+* But not great enough to require doubting for over an hour -- we're still students after all!

 It might help to quote The Zen of Python here: